Harrington & Richardson: History

 A new company, H&R 1871, Inc., was formed in 1991 and started production of revolvers, single-shot rifles and shotguns using original H&R designs.
 H&R 1871, Inc. assets were subsequently sold to H&R 1871, LLC., a Connecticut LLC owned by Marlin Firearms Company in November 2000.
 H&R 1871, LLC. did not extend their product warranty to H&R guns made prior to the LLC's takeover.

 Marlin, including all its H&R assets, was later acquired by Remington Arms Company in December, 2007.
 H&R 1871, LLC production was moved to Ilion, N.Y. (the site of Remington's original manufacturing plant) in late 2008, while their corporate offices are co-located with Remington Arms in Madison, N.C.
 (HR1871.com and Remington.com).
-Remington, along with its Marlin and H&R subsidiaries, are now part of the Remington Outdoor Company.
+Remington, along with its Marlin and H&R subsidiaries (New England Firearms and L.C.
+Smith), were now part of the Remington Outdoor Company.
 H&R 1871 production ceased 27 February 2015.

 In the bankruptcy auction of Remington Outdoor Company the company was sold to JJE Capital Holdings, LLC.
 As of September 2020, this sale, however, still needs court approval.
 JJE currently owns several firearms manufacturing companies, including Lead Star Arms and Palmetto State Armory.
 Palmetto State Armory social media, website and a recent article in Guns Digest, Palmetto State Armory has been offering semi-automatic variations of H&R's AR-15 type rifles, and will soon be offering a semi-automatic H&R M14 type rifle for sale.